mala23/iad-notes/15HS/15HS_2_objectExperience/8_finalProject/finalProject_connectedObjects.md

 ## Feedback on concept presentation
 - try to distribute the bricks among a crowd
 - try to create a band experience
+- try to give some sort of feedback to users